SkillDiffuser: Interpretable Hierarchical Planning via Skill Abstractions in Diffusion-Based Task Execution: Introduction

 We evaluate the model's performance in both skill learning and multi-task planning on the \lorl~\cite{lorl} Sawyer and \metaworld~\cite{yu2020meta} datasets, with crucial experimental settings by considering robotic agents in real-world scenarios must operate with limited state information, chiefly visual observations.
-Furthermore, we present visualization results of \alias, especially on skill learning to illustrate the model does have the ability to abstract high-level skills that are not only effective but also understandable to humans, bringing us closer to intelligent agents that acquire skills in an intuitive manner.
+Furthermore, we present success rates on unseen compositional tasks, the reusability and visualizations of learned skills to illustrate the model does have the ability to abstract high-level skills that are not only effective but also understandable to humans, bringing us closer to intelligent agents that acquire skills in a direct manner.

 Our contributions are three-fold: \textbf{1)} We propose an end-to-end hierarchical planning framework via skill learning for sub-goal abstraction; \textbf{2)} We adopt a classifier-free diffusion model conditioned on learned skills to generate skill-oriented transferable state trajectories; \textbf{3)} We demonstrate state-of-the-art performance on complex benchmarks and provide interpretable visualizations of human-understandable skill representations.